-Pipet the DNase I incubation mix (80 μl) directly onto the RNeasy Mini Spin Column membrane and place on the benchtop at 20-30°C for 15 min.
+Pipet the DNase I incubation mix (80 μl) directly onto the RNeasy MinElute spin column membrane and place on the benchtop at 20-30°C for 15 min.

 Note: Make sure to pipet the DNase I incubation mix directly onto the RNeasy membrane.
-DNase digestion will be incomplete if part of the mix sticks to the walls or the O-ring of the RNeasy Mini Spin Column.
+DNase digestion will be incomplete if part of the mix sticks to the walls or the O-ring of the RNeasy MinElute spin column.

-Pipet 350 μl Buffer RWT into the RNeasy Mini Spin Column and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
-Discard the flow-through.
-Continue with step 12 of the protocol or step 12 (if performing the protocol in Appendix A).
+Pipet 350 μl Buffer RWT into the RNeasy MinElute spin column and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm).
+Discard the flow-through.\ Continue with step 12 of the "Protocol: Purification of Total RNA, Including miRNA, from Animal Cells" or "Protocol: Purification of Total RNA, Including miRNA, from Animal Tissues" or step 12 of Appendix A (if performing the protocol in Appendix A).

-Flow-through contains Buffer RWT and is therefore not compatible with bleach.
-See page 5 for safety information.
+\ Flow-through contains Buffer RWT and is therefore not compatible with bleach.
+See page 6 for Safety Information.

-DNase digestion for samples containing <1 μg total RNA approximately Carry out steps 1-10 as indicated in the protocol (on page 23 or 29) or steps 1-3 as indicated in Appendix A (page 40).
-Then follow steps 1-6 below.
+Procedure: DNase digestion for samples containing <1 μg total RNA approximately Carry out steps 1-10 as indicated in the cells or tissue protocol (on page 21 or 27) or steps 1-3 of Appendix A (page 35).
+Then follow steps 1-4 below.

-Pipet 350 μl Buffer RWT (prepared with isopropanol) into the RNeasy Mini Spin Column and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm) to wash.
-Discard the flowthrough.
+Pipet 350 μl Buffer RWT (prepared with isopropanol) into the RNeasy MinElute spin column and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm) to wash.
+Discard the flow-through.\